philippe131/Arcane-test/README.md

 # Flask-api

-This project is a basic flask api.
+This project is a basic flask rest api.

 For the potential futur improvements go to the end of the Readme.